-Elective abortions do not include:
+Abortion does not include:

-- A prescription drug or device intended as a contraceptive - Services, devices, drugs or other substances provided to terminate a pregnancy because the physician believes the member's physical condition requires the pregnancy be terminated to avoid the member's death. - Treatment of a member experiencing a miscarriage or who has been diagnosed with an ectopic pregnancy - Radial keratotomy surgery - Private duty nursing services - Court ordered services - Routine eye exams or hearing tests (unless they are related to illness, injury, or pregnancy) - Reversal of voluntary sterilization of male reproductive organs
+- Prescription drugs or devices intended to prevent a pregnancy. - Treatment upon a pregnant member who is experiencing a miscarriage or has been diagnosed with an ectopic pregnancy. - Treatment to preserve the life and health of the child after birth. - Radial keratotomy surgery - Private duty nursing services - Court ordered services - Routine eye exams or hearing tests (unless they are related to illness, injury, or pregnancy) - Treatment programs that have predetermined or fixed lengths of care